alfgarciagarcia/classify_support_tickets/README.md

 Classify support tickets depending of text in the ticket, the model classifies the ticket in 2 categories

 ### Assumptions
-These are the categories to classify the tickets:
+These are the categories to classify the tickets in 2 levels: Level 1 with 7 categories and each of them with subcategories

-1 account_mgmt
+1 Account Management
   - Access Request
   - Account Update
   - Login Issue

-2 app_error
+2 Application Error
   - App Error
   - App Functionality
   - App Down

-3 service_request
+3 Service Request
   - Request
   - Enhancement
   - Configuration

-4 integrations
+4 Integrations
   - Job
   - File Transfer
   - Integration

-5 alert_monitoring
+5 Alert Monitoring
   - Alert DB
   - Alert App